aexol-studio/config-maker/Readme.md

 ```
 <br />

 The first generic paremeter you will be dealing with is `ProjectOptions`.
-This will be stored inside the config json file in the project folder while using your CLI.
+It will be stored inside the config json file in the project folder while using your CLI.
 The config file is named `myConfig`.
-THis will be stored in the Users-folder for those use the CLI with the setting `config-maker`.
+It will be stored in the Users folder for those who use the CLI with the setting `config-maker`.

 <br />